 Also, they mainly come with round faces, dark and round eyes with muscular builds.

-The French Bulldog is mostly bred with Miniature or toy Poodle because of the size.
+The French Bulldog is mostly bred with Miniature or toy Poodles because of their size.
 The Frenchie-poo ears can come from bat-like erect ears or floppy ears.

 Size of the French Boodles

 The size mostly comes in small to medium; however, if the Standard Poodle is used in breeding, they can be medium.
 They are typically athletic and relatively compact.

 The weight of these dogs is anywhere from 15 to 30 pounds, and height is from 11 inches (28 centimeters) to 15 inches (38 centimeters).